rust-skia/rust-skia/README.md

 cargo build -vv
 ```

-On Linux, OpenGL libraries _may_ be missing, if that is the case, install OpenGL drivers for you graphics card, or install a mesa OpenGL package like `libgl1-mesa-dev`.
+OpenGL libraries _may_ be missing, if that is the case, install OpenGL drivers for you graphics card, or install a mesa OpenGL package like `libgl1-mesa-dev`.

-Please share your build experience so that we can try to automate the build and get to the point where `cargo build` _is_ sufficient to build the bindings _including_ Skia, and if that is not possible, clearly prompts to what's missing.

 ### Android